Libraries

 Related reading and Virtual bookshelf

-In the full resource record look out for a Related reading panel on the right-hand side of the record.
+In the full resource record look out for the Related reading panel on the right-hand side of the record.

-This will appear where NUsearch has found books or articles related to the resource you have found.
+This will appear when NUsearch has found articles related to the journal article you have found.
 It can be a good way to find further resources of interest.

-Screenshot of a book record highlighting Related reading to the right-hand side
+Screenshot of a journal article highlighting Related reading to the right-hand side

 For physical items, you can also use the Virtual bookshelf to browse nearby books on our library shelves.
 You will see this under the Find in library section.